-Primary Pulmonary Hypertension - of specified severity
+39. Primary Pulmonary Hypertension - of specified severity

-A definite diagnosis of Primary Pulmonary Hypertension by a Consultant Cardiologist of an Irish or United Kingdom Hospital.
+A definite diagnosis of primary pulmonary hypertension by a Consultant Cardiologist.
 There must be substantial right ventricular enlargement established by investigations including cardiac catheterisation, resulting in the permanent loss of ability to perform physical activities to at least Class 3 of the New York Heart Association classifications of functional capacity.
 NYHA Class 3.
 Heart disease resulting in marked limitation of physical activities where less than ordinary activity causes fatigue, palpitation, breathlessness or chest pain.

-37. Progressive Supra-nuclear Palsy resulting in permanent symptoms
+40. Progressive Supra-nuclear Palsy resulting in permanent symptoms

-A definite diagnosis of Progressive Supra-nuclear Palsy by a Consultant Neurologist of an Irish or United Kingdom Hospital.
+A definite diagnosis of progressive supra-nuclear palsy by a Consultant Neurologist.
 There must be permanent clinical impairment of motor function, eye movement disorder and postural instability.

-38. Pulmonary Artery Graft Surgery - with surgery to divide the breastbone
+41. Pulmonary Artery Graft Surgery - with surgery to divide the breastbone

-The actual undergoing of surgery requiring median sternotomy (surgery to divide the breastbone) on the advice of a Consultant Cardiothoracic Surgeon of an Irish or United Kingdom Hospital for a disease of the pulmonary artery to excise and replace the diseased pulmonary artery with a graft.
+The actual undergoing of surgery requiring median sternotomy (surgery to divide the breastbone) on the advice of a Consultant Cardiothoracic Surgeon for a disease of the pulmonary artery to excise and replace the diseased pulmonary artery with a graft.

-39. Rheumatoid Arthritis - of specified severity
+42. Rheumatoid Arthritis - of specified severity

-A definite diagnosis of chronic rheumatoid arthritis by a consultant rheumatologist of an Irish or United Kingdom Hospital resulting in all of the following:
+A definite diagnosis of chronic rheumatoid arthritis by a Consultant Rheumatologist resulting in all of the following:

-- the condition must be diagnosed, established and treated for a period of at least 12 months; - there must be morning stiffness in the affected joints of at least one-hour duration; - there must be arthritis of at least three joint groups with joint destruction and either soft tissue swelling or fluid observed by a rheumatologist; - the arthritis must involve at least one or more of the following sites:
+- the condition must be diagnosed, established and treated for a period of at least 12 months; - there must be morning stiffness in the affected joints of at least one-hour duration; - there must be arthritis of at least three joint groups with joint destruction and either soft tissue swelling or fluid observed by a rheumatologist; - the arthritis must involve at least one or more of the following sites: - wrists or ankles; - hands and fingers; - feet and toes; - the arthritis must affect both sides of the body; - presence of rheumatoid factor or anti CCP

-- o wrists or ankles; - o hands and fingers; - o feet and toes; - the arthritis must affect both sides of the body; - presence of rheumatoid factor or anti CCP (anticyclic citrullin-ated protein) antibodies, unless all other criteria are met; - there must be subcutaneous nodules (nodular swelling beneath the skin); - there must be radiographic changes typical of active rheumatoid arthritis.
+(anticyclic citrullin-ated protein) antibodies, unless all other criteria are met;

+- there must be subcutaneous nodules (nodular swelling beneath the skin); - there must be radiographic changes typical of active rheumatoid arthritis.

-40. Stroke - resulting in permanent symptoms
+43. Stroke - resulting in permanent symptoms